Linimo: History

 Aichi Rapid Transit gained permission to build the line on October 3, 2001.
-The line's nickname, "Linimo" was revealed on November 2002.
+The line's nickname, "Linimo" was revealed in November 2002.
 The names of the stations were decided in December 2003, and the entire line opened to the public on March 6, 2005.
 After the end of the 2005 Expo, both Yakusa Station and Aichikyūhaku-kinen-kōen Station were renamed from their former names, translated as Expo Yakusa Station and Expo Site Station, respectively.

-On August 3, 2019, at approximately 11:15am, a five-year-old girl got separated from her mother and was caught in the 35cm gap between the train doors and the platform screen doors when the train departed.
+On August 3, 2019, at approximately 11:15am, a five-year-old girl got separated from her mother and was caught in the 35 cm gap between the train doors and the platform screen doors when the train departed.
 The girl subsequently fell onto the tracks but no injuries were reported.

 To prevent a recurrence of the incident, it was announced that new safety measures will be installed including additional cameras and sensors.
 From August 10, 2019, until the new measures are in place (estimated to be October 2019), a staff member will travel on every train to ensure passenger safety.
 Staff used the opening window beside the driver's control desk to observe the doors closing and the train departing.
 Due to the limited number of staff available, the frequency of trains was temporarily reduced to every 10 minutes between 7am and 10am, and every 12 minutes at other times.